saocorley/OpenScadAgent/README.md

 ## OpenScadAgent

-A multi‑agent system that plans, codes, and assembles parameterized OpenSCAD models.
+This repo contains a multi‑agent system that plans, codes, and assembles parameterized OpenSCAD models.
 It uses a small team of specialized agents wired together with a state graph to take a natural‑language request and produce OpenSCAD code (and optionally renders).

 Key technologies: LangGraph, LangChain, OpenAI models, BM25/In‑memory vector store, OpenSCAD CLI.